-The AngoSat 1 will be the first communications satellite for Angola.
+The AngoSat 1 is the first communications satellite built for Angola.

 The Angosat Project Contract was signed by the Russian and Angolan Parties in 2009.
 In the following years both parties carried out a joint work in organization of the project financing, that made it possible to proceed to its practical implementation.
 Work on the satellite started in late 2012.

-AngoSat 1 will be based on RKK Energiya's USP Bus of Yamal-heritage.
+AngoSat 1 is based on RKK Energiya's USP Bus of Yamal-heritage.
 Airbus Defence & Space provides the payload.
 The satellite is designed for direct insertion into the geostationary orbit by the launch vehicle upper stage and therefore does not feature an apogee engine.

-The satellite was contracted for a joint launch with the Energia 100 satellite on the Zenit-3SL (2) in 2016.
+The satellite was contracted for a joint launch with the Energiya 100 satellite on the Zenit-3SL (2) in 2016.
 Due to the Ukraine crisis, the availability of the Zenit launch vehicle has become questionable.
-As an anternative, a launch on the second flight of the Angara-A5 Blok-DM-03 rocket was selected.
+As an alternative, a launch on the second flight of the Angara-A5 Blok-DM-03 rocket was selected.
 Eventually, the satellite was moved to a Zenit-3F rocket for a December 2017 launch from Baikonur.